 If you achieve a scholarship pass or excellent results in NCEA or Cambridge International Accounting or Economics, you are strongly encouraged to apply for an exemption or direct entry into a more advanced course.
-For more information, please speak to an adviser at the Business Student Centre:
+For more information, please contact an adviser at the the University's Student Hub.